Stony Woods Estate Wedding Venue Review

 Although to many the Smokies do not have the same appeal of grandeur as some of our nation’s western parks, the beauty is in the details in the Smokies.
 These mountains are ancient, thought to be one of the oldest ranges on Earth at an estimated 200 to 300 million years old.
 Their age is not the only impressive detail, as the plant and wildlife diversity of the Smokies is unparalleled.
 As well as being home to over four thousand species of plants, there is also more diversity of trees in the Smoky Mountains than in all of Europe.
 An estimated 1900 black bears call the park their home too, alongside elk, wild boar, 200+ species of birds, wild trout, and over thirty species of salamanders- which often leads to the Smokies being regarded as the salamander capital of the world!

-Why you should Elope in the Smokies
+Why you should Elope in Great Smoky Mountain National Park

 Aside from being a breathtakingly beautiful place, the Smokies are an amazing place to have your elopement because of their accessibility, easy permit process, and variety of location options.
 We highly recommend a park elopement to any couple looking for easy access to both seclusion and amenities on their wedding day.